Lejondary/Lejondary.github.io/README.md

 - [x] clean up config
 - [ ] about me
 - [ ] goals
-- [ ] move description and email to data from config
+- [x] move description and email to data from header
+- [ ] clean up main